Justus Sheffield: Atlanta Braves

 On May 12, 2023, Sheffield signed a minor league contract with the Atlanta Braves organization.
 He spent the remainder of the season with the Triple-A Gwinnett Stripers, also appearing in one game for the Double-A Mississippi Braves.
 In 13 games (11 starts) for Gwinnett, Sheffield logged a 2–5 record and 6.63 ERA with 56 strikeouts across 54 1/3 innings pitched.
 He elected free agency following the season on November 6.

 Cincinnati Reds

 On June 7, 2024, Sheffield signed a minor league contract with the Cincinnati Reds.
 In 19 appearances split between the rookie-level Arizona Complex League Reds and Triple-A Louisville Bats, he struggled to a combined 1-7 record and 6.75 ERA with 46 strikeouts across 46 2/3 innings pitched.
 Sheffield elected free agency following the season on November 4.

 Gastonia Ghost Peppers

 On April 18, 2025, Sheffield signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
 In 15 appearances (six starts) for Gastonia, Sheffield logged a 5-2 record and 5.27 ERA with 33 strikeouts across 42 2/3 innings pitched.

 Sultanes de Monterrey

 On July 2, 2025, Sheffield's contract was purchased by the Sultanes de Monterrey of the Mexican League.
+In 5 starts he threw 24 innings going 0-3 with a 3.38 ERA with 23 strikeouts.